-Jerusalem increased ridership by 400% & cut travel time by 47% across its public transit through AI-based and hardware agnostic solution, which reduces urban congestion and carbon emission.
+Jerusalem increased ridership by 400% & cut travel time by 47% across its public transit through hardware-agnostic solution, which reduces urban congestion and carbon emission.

 The Smart City Expo 2019 in Barcelona is hosting over 700 city delegates from 140 countries on Nov.
 19-21.
 There were 450 projects submitted to the prestigious Smart City Expo 2019 award competition.
 Jerusalem and Axilion have qualified to the finals in the Mobility category with the deep tech solution performing continuous optimization of the traffic lights network via data-driven insights powered by Microsoft Azure.
 The innovative platform from Axilion enables planning, designing & deploying of a corridor or a city-wide grid with automated, AI-based suite of tools instead of planning one signal intersection at a time.